midijohnny/xforms-stuff/README.md

 create [XForms] components, using [Xforms] itself.

 The example here lets you create a [select1] fragment - you can add/update/delete values/items.
-You resultant XML is shown in 'raw' form as you edit, and you can download the XML fragment once done.
+The resultant XML is shown in 'raw' form as you edit, and you can download the XML fragment once done.

 ![][screenshot_maker]